rajgoel/course-scientific-programming/03-lecture/slides.md

 - The final result produced by the function called the **return value**.

 > [!NOTE]
-> Not every function requires inputs, and not every function produces a final result.
+> Not every function requires inputs and not every function produces a final result.

 ---